-Once the account is setup, you’ll receive some tracking code to insert into your website.
+Once the account is set up, you’ll receive some tracking code to insert into your website.
 This is just a copy-paste action.
-No coding knowledge required so don’t worry!
+No coding knowledge is required so don't worry!

-The next Google set up is creating a Google Search Console account and adding your site there.
-This done to tell Google to recognize your website.
+The next Google setup is creating a Google Search Console account and adding your site there.
+This is done to tell Google to recognize your website.

-Pay attention to it’s content so when visitors search for keywords present in your site, Google ranks your blog in search list as up as possible.
+Pay attention to its content so that when visitors search for keywords present on your site, Google ranks your blog in the search list as up as possible.